 People are not supposed to have sore backs either.
 (Even though we are quite used to this condition as a species).
 Humans are supposed to be healthy and vibrant, and quality of sleep as well as how you sleep (and where) are all very important factors.
 Sleeping on the floor might not solve all of your problems, but I can promise it will solve some.
 Probably lots.
 You just have to try 😉

-Note: I am not a doctor and do not have professional knowledge of medicine/health of various systems of the body.
+Note: This article is about how sleeping on the floor benefits your body.
+I am not a doctor and do not have professional knowledge of medicine/health of various systems of the body.
 This article is based on online research combined with personal experience of myself and other people.
 I do not provide medical advice or any type of guarantee.
 I also care about your health safety.
 If you know of a reason that prohibits you from sleeping on the floor, please do not do it.
 If your doctor told you not to sleep on hard surfaces, please do not do it.
 (Unless you do your own research and understand the risks for your potential condition.)